jobfb/jobfb/README.md

 - 👋 Hi, I’m job ferreira bazzano(@jobfb)
 - 🌱 I’m currently learning computer engineering at UFSC Ararangua
-- 💞️ I'm looking to collaborate on any project that teaches me something new and that I can add something to my career
+- 💞️ I'm looking to collaborate on any project that teaches me something new and that I can add something to my career as a gamedev
 - 📫 reach me through my email jobbjunior@hotmail.com

 <!---